 The good news about the monarchs is that they are a beloved bug.
 Kids in classrooms nationwide capture the caterpillars and watch them transform into a chrysalis and eventually a monarch, learning all about life cycles along the way.

-The 2015–2016 season saw a significant increase in the area occupied at the overwintering sites.
-It’s an encouraging new trend, but researchers continue to keep an eye on breeding habitats—milkweed restoration from Texas to Minnesota is key.
+Increases in the area occupied at the overwintering sites are encouraging, but researchers continue to keep an eye on breeding habitats—milkweed restoration from Texas to Minnesota is key.

 A recent study indicates that people would be willing to donate or buy nectar plants and milkweed to help preserve the monarchs’ habitat in their non-wintering locations.
 The willingness of Americans to buy nectar plants and milkweed could potentially be a multimillion dollar industry.
 Diffendorfer and others (2014) estimated that Americans are collectively willing to pay $933 million for nectar plants and $473 million for milkweed.
 That seems like a good start for the monarchs on their long journeys.